-When a customer relationship works, then you get loyalty.
-Loyalty is actually the aim of customer policy; to win a customer and keep them , without any marketing expenditure.
+When a customer relationship works for both, then loyalty should be the reward.
+Loyalty is actually the aim of customer policy.
 But this isn’t the end of the story.
-Loyalty has many sides, each of which have a different financial significance.
+Loyalty has many sides, each of which has a different financial significance.

 - Robustness – how much stress can a customer relationship withstand before the customer switches to a competitor?
 Problems are normal and don’t lead to customers moving away, unless they exceed a certain level of stress.

 - Activation – customer experience can fizzle out in the dullness of everyday life.
 This effect can be passive or even trigger an impulse to do something themselves or talk about it with others.